GuillaumeHolley/BloomFilterTrie/README.md

 Command **build** creates the BFT for the files listed in *list_genome_files* and writes the BFT in file *output_file*.

 * *k*: length of *k*-mers
+* *treshold_compression*: number of genomes inserted that triggers a compression of the BFT's colors sets.
+This compression step will be triggered every *treshold_compression* genomes inserted and on the last genome inserted but does not start before insertion of 7 genomes.
+A *treshold_compression* equals to 0 means no compression of the BFT's colors sets.
+Example: if *treshold_compression* = 2 and 10 genomes have to be inserted, the compression step will be triggered after insertion of the 8th and 10th genomes.
 * *list_genome_files*: file that contains a list of files (one path and name per line) to be inserted in the BFT.
 * *output_file*: file where to write the BFT.